YuxueYang1204/TrimGS/README.md

 # Trim 3D Gaussian Splatting for Accurate Geometry Representation

 ![Teaser image](assets/teaser.jpg)

-More demonstrations can be found on our [project page](https://trimgs.github.io/).
+More demonstrations can be found on our [project page](https://trimgs.github.io/) and [arXiv](https://arxiv.org/abs/2406.07499) paper.

 ## Updates